FlowFuse/docker-compose/README.md

 #### flowforge/node-red

-This is a basic Node-RED image with the FlowForge Lanucher and the required Node-RED plugins to talk to the FlowForge Platform.
+This is a basic Node-RED image with the FlowForge Launcher and the required Node-RED plugins to talk to the FlowForge Platform.

-This is the container you can customise for your deployment.
+This is the container you can customize for your deployment.

 #### flowforge/file-server